 UC Berkeley’s tactic is to restrict access to content that is 3-10 years old and replace it with newly produced content that meets accessibility requirements — requirements that have been in place since 1990.

 Over the next three to five months, access to iTunesU course content will be suspended and the publicly offered YouTube content will be moved to a new authentication login required channel.

 Koshland did not state a timeline for when new, accessible content would be made publicly available.

 While UC Berkeley claimed that the expense to retrofit thousands of courses is too great, the DOJ pointed out that there is ample infrastructure at UC Berkeley to support faculty members in making online material accessible.

 UC Berkeley, the university system, and edX all provide guidance in how to make courses accessible to those with disabilities.
 In addition, before making a course available online, faculty members are asked to sign a statement that states that they have reviewed and implemented guidelines for creating accessible content, such as:

-- video and audio files have been submitted for captioning
+- submitting video and audio files for captioning

 The DOJ wrote in the investigation letter:

 There are policies, tools, resources, and delivery mechanisms all in place to enable accessibility for online courses, but what missing is UC Berkeley’s consistent application of its own resources and policies to ensure compliance with accessibility standards.